 If you're at high risk from COVID-19

-There is some extra advice for people at high risk from COVID-19 (clinically extremely vulnerable).
+There is some extra advice for people at high risk from COVID-19.

-Stay at home and get a test if you have symptoms
+Try to stay at home if you have symptoms

 Try to stay at home and avoid contact with other people if you have symptoms of COVID-19 and either: